telefonicaid/fiware-health/dashboard/README.rst

 a Linux service ``fihealth_dashboard`` is created.

 `Mailman`_ and `mailman-api`_ are installed as dependencies of this component, given that notifications are sent via mailing lists.
-Some configuration steps are required after installation:
+After checking the values for configuration options in file ``{installation_path}/config/dashboard.yml``, some configuration steps are required after installation:

 -  Customize subscription message by editing file ``{mailman-lib-path}/templates/en/subscribeack.txt``